suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 > `() => handleClickCell(0,0)` -- When that function is called **it** will call
 > `handleClickCell` and specify `0` as the `row` and `0` as the `column`.

-So we might do the same with the remaining `li`
+So we might do the same with the remaining `li`.

 ```jsx
 <ul>